-Develop a plan for a subsidized hail program and shuttle program and present implementation plan, cost and resource implications, and performance metrics to the board to determine next steps.
+Continue implementation of Tier 1 TDM strategies.
+Evaluate carpool pilot program effectiveness and consider long-term implementation, if feasible.
+Develop a plan for a subsidized ride hail program and shuttle program and present implementation plan, cost and resource implications, grant sources and performance metrics to the board along with final recommendations for the Preserve.